IBM-Bluemix-Docs/java/spring-healthcheck.md

 ### Liveness probe in Spring Boot 2
 {: #spring-liveness-boot2}

-The Actuator framework is Spring Boot 2 is its own mini-REST-framework that can be extended with custom endpoints.
+The Actuator framework in Spring Boot 2 is its own mini-REST-framework that can be extended with custom endpoints.
 This means that we can add a simple liveness endpoint that is managed in the same way the built-in health indicator is.
 A custom liveness endpoint can be trivially declared like this:

 ```java
 @Endpoint(id="liveness")